Is Debt Settlement Worth It?

 Table of Contents

-Debt settlement could drastically reduce the amount of money you owe, bringing great relief to a tough situation.
-But it’s not a quick or easy way to get out of debt.
+Debt settlement could drastically reduce the amount of money you owe, which can be a huge relief when you're in a tough situation.
+But it’s not a quick or easy way to get rid of debt.
 After you balance out the costs and benefits, is debt settlement worth it?

-The answer depends on your circumstances.
-Debt settlement can be worthwhile if your situation fits, and if you understand the risks.
+The right debt relief answer depends on your circumstances.
+Debt settlement can be worthwhile if your situation fits and you understand the risks.

 Being insolvent means the amount of your debt exceeds the value of your assets.
 Believe it or not, insolvency has a silver lining: It can wipe out a potential tax liability from canceled debt.